 Visit Mexico describes Sayulita as “the city of good vibes.”
 It is a fitting description.
 A relaxed happy feeling hit me as soon as I entered the town.

 Although Sayulita and the surrounding area had a long history of coconut oil production, by the time the town was established in 1941, production had decreased.
 Agriculture and fishing were the main industries.
 Roving surfers “discovered” the town in the 1960s and liked its consistent wave breaks and secluded location.
 Just like that, Sayulita became a hippie off-the-beaten-path travel destination.
 Over the years, tourism has increased.
-Sayulita may not be such a “best-kept secret” anymore, but it has retained a hippie, laid-back vibe.
-This eclectic Mexican beach town, where tourists and residents easily mingle, also has a bit of a cosmopolitan air.
-It attracts people from all over the world.

 Strolling through the town is the best way to soak up the vibe.
 Brightly painted buildings on palm tree–lined cobblestone streets house chic restaurants, hip cafes, art galleries, and a variety of shops.
 Tables in front of restaurants offer patio dining alongside the streets.
-The aroma of excellent street food fills the air.
+The aroma of excellent street food and amazing local cuisine fills the air.
 Buskers of all sorts entertain.
 Boutique hotels offer beachfront accommodations with ocean views as well as stays in the heart of town.

-Sayulita Plaza, the main square at the center of town, is surrounded by restaurants and shops.
+Sayulita Plaza, the main square at the center of town and also known as downtown Sayulita, is surrounded by restaurants and shops.
 Seating areas under the shade of trees offer spaces to rest or visit.
-Families and friends gather here in the evenings.
-The colorful Sayulita sign, a popular spot for selfies, is located in the plaza.

-Near Sayulita Plaza, you’ll find another popular spot for selfies.
+Only a short walk away, you’ll find another popular spot for selfies.
 The flags strung across Calle Delfines, also known as “Slap Street,” create a colorful canopy to pose under.

 2. Beaches

-Sayulita is known for its Pacific Coast beaches.
+Like all beautiful coastal towns, Sayulita is known for its beaches which are a contributing factor why summer time is arguably the best time to visit.
 Spend the day relaxing on the beach of your choosing — each has its own benefits — and then marvel at the evening sunset.
-If you want to get more active, water activities include swimming, surfing, paddle boarding, and scuba diving.
-The Pacific Ocean waters around Sayulita are also home to a wide diversity of ocean wildlife.

 Playa Sayulita